DoubleDotStudios/Game-Design-Documents/PirateJam16/concept.md

 ## Theme Interpretation
 **'*You Are The Weapon*' interpretation** - As the dungeon you are not just one but multiple weapons being used to defeat bosses.

-In the context of a [name] being the weapon isn't being physically held.
+In the context of a Shadowkeep being the weapon isn't being physically held.
 The environment is the weapon and you control it.
 Since you are a weapon controlled by no-one, you may injure either entity in the room.

 ## Primary Mechanics
 |Mechanic|Image|